houseofback/aws-serverless-workshops/WebApplication/2_UserManagement/README.md

 ### 2. Add an App Client to Your User Pool

 From the Amazon Cognito console select your user pool and then select the **App clients** section.
-Add a new app and make sure the Generate client secret option is deselected.
+Add a new app client and make sure the Generate client secret option is deselected.
 Client secrets aren't supported with the JavaScript SDK.
 If you do create an app with a generated secret, delete it and create a new one with the correct configuration.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>